Article

 Distilled

-The key takeaway is that users shouldn’t feel beholden to Google as their sole search option.
+Users shouldn’t feel beholden to Google as their sole search option.
 While Google may remain the go-to option for many, exploring these alternative platforms can provide users with a more tailored and rewarding search experience, catering to individual preferences and priorities.

 Nidhi Singh